Analyzing Risk & Compliance Data Using Private LLMs

 PII Handling and Tokenization

 Identify PII before it ever reaches the model.
 Mask or tokenize sensitive fields, keep the mapping in a vault, and only detokenize when the reviewer is authorized.
+The mapping between tokens and original data is stored securely to preserve data security and prevent data breaches.
 Do not rely on the model to decide what is private.
 Teach the pipeline to enforce those rules without exceptions.

 Access Control and Least Privilege

-Bind access to roles and attributes like region and business unit.
+Bind access control to roles and attributes like region and business unit.
 Limit what each identity can retrieve and what actions it can trigger.
-If the person would not be allowed to read a document in the source system, they should not be able to see it through the model either.
+If the person would not be allowed to read a document in the source system, they should not be able to see it through the AI system either.

 Workflow Integration